drdavella/cmnt/README.md

 # cmnt
 Lists contents of directories along with user-added files.

 This is a prototype of command-line software that will allow users to add, edit, and display comments associated with particular files.

+To build:
+$ cd cmnt
+$ mkdir build
+$ cd build
+$ cmake ..
+$ make -j